danishmuneer/working-with-wordpress/Gravity-Forms-Functions/Hide-Button-Minimum-Total/readme.txt

 You need both the CSS and PHP files

-CSS code goes into the current WordPress theme's style.css
+CSS code goes in the current WordPress theme's style.css

-PHP code goes in to your theme's functions.php file
+PHP code goes in the current theme's functions.php file